python/cpython/Doc/library/gettext.rst

 .. method:: GNUTranslations.gettext(message)

-   Look up the *message* id in the catalog and return the corresponding message string, as an 8-bit string encoded with the catalog's charset encoding, if known.
+   Look up the *message* id in the catalog and return the corresponding message string, as a bytestring encoded with the catalog's charset encoding, if known.
 If there is no entry in the catalog for the *message* id, and a fallback has been set, the look up is forwarded to the fallback's :meth:`gettext` method.
    Otherwise, the *message* id is returned.